Intercontinental Cup: I could not believe at first, says Narender Gahlot on national team call-up | Goal.com

 Intercontinental Cup: I could not believe at first, says Narender Gahlot on national team call-up

-Promising young defender Narender Gehlot was recently named in the 35-man preliminary Indian squad for the upcoming Intercontinental Cup by coach Igor Stimac.
+Promising young defender Narender Gahlot was recently named in the 35-man preliminary Indian squad for the upcoming Intercontinental Cup by coach Igor Stimac.

 The youngster had a great outing with the Indian Arrows side in I-League 2018-19 and his impressive show earned him a call in the senior national side.
 This was after he had impressed with the India U23 side earlier this season.